jessitron/opentelemetry-demo/JESS.md

 The images all go in the same image repository, and then the tags contain both the version and the service name.
 This is nonstandard and confusing.
 Maybe it's a github restriction?
 So, for most services, I want to override the image name (to fix the version of otel-demo) but not the repo; let that be ghcr.io/opentelemetry/opentelemetry-demo.
 The name should be $IMAGE_VERSION-$SERVICE_NAME_IN_LOWERCASE where $IMAGE_VERSION is in .env in this repo.

 I could override that here in skaffold.yaml, or maybe in my helm installation? ... when skaffold runs Helm, how does it keep the values that I put in my original install?

+OK, in skaffold.yaml, I referenced the values.yaml in an adjacent repo.
+Not something that makes sense for anyone else but it works for me here.

+### frontend messing-around

+OK.
+With Purvi, I added some banana spans to the CartDropdown.tsx

+The "Try Some Shit" button only appears when the screen width is low.
+I don't know how that CSS gets applied.

+If you click it, you get a couple spans about bananas.
+They're separate from each other and from the click that caused them.

+I'd like to try:

+[] use Promise or setTimeout to make something async, and see if the ZoneContextManager works for it.

+[] modify React (like in my node_modules) and see if I can get it to tack the context onto the state.

+[] in the click instrumentation, if I add the span context to the event (in FrontendTracer.js) then can I pull that out in the onClick method and use it?

+For this, I should get it running locally, but calling into services that run in k8s.
+If I set env vars as in the FE pod in k8s, this should be doable.
+That's the next thing to try.

+#### running locally

+copy in the protobuf definitions:

+`cp -r ../../pb .`

+`next dev`